Philip Claeys

 Philip Claeys ([ˈfilɪp ˈklaːis]; born 24 May 1965) is a Belgian Flanders-based politician for the Vlaams Belang.

+Political career

 Claeys was a Member of the European Parliament from 2003 to 2014.
 He participated in the international counter-jihad conferences in Brussels in 2007 and in 2012.
 Since late 2010, he was a board member of the eurosceptic party European Alliance for Freedom, which was dissolved in 2016.
 From 2017 to 2019 he was the secretary-general of the Europe of Nations and Freedom group, and since 2019 he has been secretary of the Identity and Democracy group.